No products in the cart.

 3. Feet Together

-Intermediate Balance Exercises After Brain Injury
+Intermediate Balance Exercises for Brain Injury Patients

 4. Feet Together, Turn Head

+For this exercise, start by standing with your feet close together and your arms at your sides.
+(If you need to put your arms out, that’s okay too.)
 Next, you will turn your head all the way to the left, then back to center.
 Then turn your head to the right.
 Repeat 10 times.

 5. Stand on One Leg (With Support)